Haaduken/coms327/DEVELOPERS.md

       - Given a set of coords and a string tells the server to print the string in said location
     - `void repaint()`
       - Refreshes the client's graphic to match the server's
+    - `int whichButton(button arr[])`
+      - Returns the index of the button pushed in the array for use elsewhere
+    - `int whichButton(vector<button> arr)`
+      - returns the index of the button pushed in the vector for use elsewhere
+    - `void clickDetection()`
+      - checks if a click has occured in the GUI
+    - `void clearDrawSpace()`
+      - Clears the area which is being used for the simulation, but not the interactables
+    - `string load()`
+      - contacts the graphics server to coordinate file loading
   - Private:
     - `void zeroSet()`
       - Helper method to configure the message before being used again